-- Upon successful completion (course requirements met with a grade of C or above) of the first semester sophomore courses (joint program degree tracks), failure to meet program GPA requirements will result in one (1) probationary warning period. - The probationary warning period is only allowed following the first semester sophomore year. - The probationary warning period is not included in the two (2) academic probation periods.
+- Upon successful completion (course requirements met with a grade of C or above) of the first semester of entry into the program (joint program degree tracks), failure to meet program GPA requirements will result in one (1) probationary warning period. - o The probationary warning period is only allowed following the first semester of entry into the program. - The probationary warning period is not included in the two (2) academic probation periods.